IkerOwO/Music-Web-App/README.md

  # How to use it (Code Folder)
  1. Go to Visual Studio and open the solution
+ 2. Create a Songs Folder on wwwroot
- 2. On the terminal write "dotnet run"
+ 3. On the terminal write "dotnet run"
- 3. Open the :5001 direction on a browser
+ 4. Open the :5001 direction on a browser

 # Created by Iker